Martinhermes95/KUKA-KR3-R540-Matlab-Simulator/README.md

 At this example we haven't a theta offset, so the joint angle is just theta1, for example.
 The offset distance 'd' is 1 (1mm, for ex.).
 The lenght of the link 'a' is 1 too.
 The link twist 'alpha' is 0 degrees and theta is limited by 'qlim' from 0 to 180 degrees.

 For the KR3 R540 manipulator we have 6 links and the parameters were took by its specification's manual.
 It has 5 rotational joints and the tool.
-L1, L2, L3, L4 and L5 represent the first 5 five link and L6 represent the tool link.
+L1, L2, L3, L4 and L5 represent the first 5 five links and L6 represent the tool link.

 (2) part two
 After the first step we use the SerialLink() function.
 With this we can create a Serial link robot with the links previously created.
 To use this function we must create a column vector with the links, well as shown below